MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 1. Select the selected group from the **Groups** page.

-2. Navigate to **Action** tab.
+2. Navigate to thr **Action** tab.
 Click or tap **Add Action.**

 3. Select the Action that you want to publish.
-Choose the user roles, for which you would like the Action to be published for.
+Choose the user roles, for which you would like the Action to be published.

 4. Click or tap **Publish**.

 To remove a Kaizala Action from a group:

-1. Select the group from the Groups page, from which you want Action to be removed from.
+1. Select the group from the Groups page, from which you want the Action to be removed.

-2. Navigate to Action Tab.
+2. Navigate to the Action Tab.
 Find the Action that you want to remove

 3. Click or tap on ( **...** ).
 Click **Remove**.

 ## Activate or deactivate a Kaizala Action

 Once you deactivate a Kaizala Action, the Action won't be available for publishing to any new groups.
 The action will continue to work for existing groups.
-An action may be removed from a group without re-activating it, however, once you remove an action, it can't be published to the removed group, unless you activate the action again.
+An action may be removed from a group without it being re-activated; however, once you remove an action, it can't be published to the removed group, unless you activate the action again.

 ## Remove Kaizala Action

 You can remove a Kaizala Action from the Actions list by selecting **Remove**.
-Removing an Action will unpublish the Action from all the groups to which it was published to before.
+Removing an Action will unpublish it from all the groups which it was published to before.

 Need more information?
-If you need more information on Kaizala Actions such as how to customize or create new Action to your organization specific needs, please contact **kaizalafeedback@microsoft.com**.
+If you want to know more regarding Kaizala Actions such as how to customize or create new Action to your organization specific needs, please contact **kaizalafeedback@microsoft.com**.